Ergonomics, Manual Material Handling, and Work Practice Design

 Recognizing ergonomic exposures

-Construction work often requires heavy materials, awkward spaces, deadline pressure, uneven ground, and tool use above shoulder height or below knee height.
-Ergonomic hazards appear when force, posture, repetition, vibration, contact stress, and duration combine.
-A single heavy lift can cause injury, but so can hundreds of moderate lifts, long overhead fastening, kneeling all day, gripping a vibrating tool, or carrying material across debris and stairs.
+Construction means heavy materials, awkward spaces, deadline pressure, uneven ground, and tool use above the shoulder or below the knee.
+Ergonomic hazards appear when force, posture, repetition, vibration, contact stress, and duration combine to overload the body, producing musculoskeletal disorders (MSDs) such as low-back strain, rotator-cuff injury, carpal tunnel syndrome, and tendinitis.
+A single heavy lift can injure, but so can hundreds of moderate lifts, long overhead fastening, all-day kneeling, gripping a vibrating tool, or carrying across debris and stairs.

-A CHST should observe the whole task, not only the worker's body position at one moment.
-Look at delivery point, storage height, travel distance, route condition, packaging, handholds, tool weight, hose drag, lighting, pace, crew size, weather, PPE, and whether the work surface can be adjusted.
-Many ergonomic problems are created before the worker starts because material was delivered to the wrong place or equipment was not available.
+A CHST observes the whole task, not the worker's posture at one instant: delivery point, storage height, travel distance, route condition, packaging, handholds, tool weight, hose drag, lighting, pace, crew size, weather, and whether the work surface can be raised.
+Many ergonomic problems are designed in before the worker starts because material was dropped in the wrong place or a lift was unavailable.

 Manual material handling controls